-Scheduled programs begin midday on Friday, Jan 30 with some in-depth workshops and continue until late-afternoon on Sunday, February 1.
+Scheduled programs begin midday on Friday, February 10 and continue until late afternoon on Sunday, February 12

 The Art Salon:

-Is an exhibition and discussion featuring visual artwork connected to the artists' spirituality.
-Pieces by several well-known artists including Martin and Carl Bridge, Kate Greenough and Jesse Massaro will be shown in addition to participant contributions.
+The Art Salons an exhibition and discussion featuring visual artwork connected to the artists' spirituality.
+Pieces by several well-known artists, including Martin Bridge, Kate Greenough and Jesse Massaro, will be shown and discussed in addition to participant contributions.
 (Contact email@example.com to participate.)

 Community Clothing Swap:

-This Saturday afternoon event has become a real favorite.
-Bring the nice things you no longer wear and watch someone's excitement when they find it.
+his Saturday afternoon event has become a real favorite.
+Bring the nice things you no longer wear and watch someone's excitement when they find them.
 Discover something wonderful for yourself or a friend!